ophian/styx/README.markdown

 As long as I find the time and the commitment to make this even better, Styx will develop and will include all good parts of the origin Serendipity development.
 You may replace your origin Serendipity installation without any fear with this extended Edition and you will find everything work as intended.
 Go and read the **Styx** [release notes][2] or to see how this can be easily done without too much effort.
 Even more you may want to read the [commit history][3] and/or the **Styx** [ChangeLog][4].

 Since **plugins** are an essential part of Serendipity, this repository holds a strongly maintained additional_plugins repository.
-The Styx Spartacus is able to work with it - Serendipity is not.
+The Styx Spartacus Edition is able to work with it - Serendipity Origin is not.
 Please visit my [Blog](https://ophian.github.io/blog/) here to get all the information you need.
 The official Styx information and Blog site is presented here: [Styx home site](https://ophian.github.io/).

 This new site for **Serendipity Styx** includes the [Serendipity Buch](https://ophian.github.io/book/), in a brand new 2018 revision!